KMKfw/kmk_firmware/docs/porting_to_kmk.md

     diode_orientation = DiodeOrientation.COLUMNS
 ```

-## Additional pins for extentions
+## Additional pins for extensions
-KMK includes built in extentions for RGB and split keyboards, and powersave.
+KMK includes built in extensions for RGB and split keyboards, and powersave.
 If
 these are applicible on your keyboard/microcontroller, the pins should be added
 here.
-Refer to the instructions on the respective extentions page on how to add
+Refer to the instructions on the respective extensions page on how to add
 them.
-If not adding any extentions, leave this as an empty list as shown.
+If not adding any extensions, leave this as an empty list as shown.

 # Coord mapping
 If your keyboard is not built electrically as a square (though most are), you can